aodl/ALPHA-Vote/README.md

 ## Threshold Canister

-This canister is set as the exclusive controller of all of the other canisters described above.
-The **threshold canister** is also set as it's own controller (facilitating self-upgrade proposals).
+This canister is set as the exclusive controller of the alpha_backend canister described above.
+The **[threshold canister](https://dashboard.internetcomputer.org/canister/basbh-oyaaa-aaaar-qbxha-cai)** is also set as it's own controller (facilitating self-upgrade proposals).

-The threshold canister is what allows the other canisters to be managed in a decentralised manner, requiring a vote from team members in order to upgrade the canisters.
+The threshold canister is what allows the alpha_backend canister to be managed in a decentralised manner, requiring a vote from team members in order to upgrade.

 Although self-upgrades are supported, if an upgrade of the threshold canister is ever needed, the plan would be to initialise a second threshold canister with the same configuration (as a fallback).
 Threshold canister A would then need to assign joint control to threshold canister B (an operation that would require a proposal and consensus).
 This would act as a safety measure, allowing recovery from botched threshold canister upgrades (just in case).